victoria line, tube map app adventure

 Blackhorse Road: Say Hello to Homegirl’s First Property Purchase

-Tottenham Hale: If you love walking head for the Tottenham Marshes, which is minutes from the tube station.
-The marshes are on a flood plain of the River Lea and date back to the mid-19th century.
-Today, this large grassland area is open to the public and encompasses wildlife meadows, scrubland, waterways, reservoirs and a lake which is looked after by the Lee Valley Regional Park Authority.
+Tottenham Hale: If you love walking, head to the Tottenham Marshes, minutes from the tube station.
+The marshes date back to the mid-19th century and are on a flood plain of the River Lea.
+Today, this large grassland area is open to the public.
+It encompasses wildlife meadows, scrubland, waterways, reservoirs, and a lake, which the Lee Valley Regional Park Authority looks after.

 tube map app, tottenham marshes